Nyandwi/learning-java/README.md

 ** *Object Oriented Programming(OOP) is a programming paradigm or style that organizes a software design around data(or objects) and well defined interfaces instead of functions and logics.
 Object is instance of clsss and it contains data and function.*

-*Java OOPs concepts are: Abstraction,encapsulation, inheritance, and polymorphism.
+** *Java OOPs concepts are: Abstraction,encapsulation, inheritance, and polymorphism.
 The main goal of these concepts is to implement real world entities in programs.*

-Outline of the practices:
+## Learning Java - Outline

 ### 1. Intro to Java Basics